EDUCAUSE Annual Conference Call for Proposals

 icon: 3 arrows - pointing left, right, and up

-The Program Committee has identified suggested areas of focus (tracks/topics) for 2025.
-Preference will be given to the proposals that sufficiently reflect what you have done or are planning to do in these areas.
+The Advisory Committee has identified suggested areas of focus (tracks/topics) for 2026.
+Preference will be given to the proposals that sufficiently reflect what you have done or are planning to do in one of these areas.

 Your proposal may fit under multiple track options.
 If so, we recommend that you choose the track that best represents your content and goals.
-If you’re not sure which track to choose, select “Help Me Decide!” and the program committee will help you select the best track for your session submission.
+If you’re not sure which track to choose, select “Help Me Decide” and the advisory committee will help you select the best track for your session submission.

 • ☐ Teaching and Learning